 Want to minimise these common issues?
 Dig into these wet weather gardening tips to learn how.

 I’m into ‘designing out’ problems whenever I can – both in my own garden and for my clients.

 1. Good Drainage

-- Elevate your garden by planting in raised beds or mounds that will prevent waterlogged plant roots and anaerobic soil.
+- Elevate your garden by planting in raised beds or mounds.
+This can help prevent waterlogged plant roots and anaerobic soil.

-- Grow in containers and use vertical systems such as window boxes, topsy-turvy planters, wall mounted or railing planters, pots on ladders and plant stands which all drain well.
+- Grow in containers and use vertical systems.
+Examples include: window boxes, wall mounted or railing planters, pots on ladders and plant stands which all drain well.

 - Another alternative is to use pots on wheels or castors so you can move them around to a more sheltered position.

 It’s unsustainable to wate valuable rainwater in heavy downpours and pay for water when it’s dry.
 Instead, passively harvest it by redirecting water to where you need it most.
 Swales are a useful Permaculture design feature and are especially useful if your garden is on a slope.